While reading about National Park Week, I was drawn into National Park history and legislation.

 National Park Presidential Executive Orders and Proclamations

 Environmental legislation has made substantial contributions to protecting and preserving our National Park System.
-The EPA Laws and Executive Orders web page provides summaries of environmental laws and executive orders.
+The EPA Laws and Executive Orders web page provide summaries of environmental laws and executive orders.